 Most Centuries in First Class Cricket

 As of 2021, the man with the most centuries in test cricket is Sachin Tendulkar.
-In a fourteen-year career, the Indian batsman made 51 hundreds in the test format.
+In a fourteen-year career, Tendulkar made 51 hundreds in the test format.

 Tendulkar made his maiden test century as a 17 year old against England at Old Trafford in 1990.

 Sachin Tendulkar also holds the record for the most centuries in One Day International cricket.
 When he retired in 2013, India’s most prolific batter had made 49 hundreds in this format.